morris2016/reep/README.md

 ## Features
 - Real-time Binance market data integration
-- Multiple ML models (Random Forest, XGBoost, rule-based fallback)
+- Multiple ML models (Random Forest, XGBoost, Advanced Ensemble, rule-based fallback)
 - Over 25 technical indicators from the `ta` library
 - Professional dark-themed UI with live updates
 - Export of signal history and model persistence
+- Optional advanced risk management and regime detection modules
+- Experimental online learning optimizer for real-time adaptation
 - Built-in testnet support for safe development and testing

 These features are summarized in the entry point docstring of [`reep.py`](./reep.py) around the `if __name__ == "__main__":` block.